SaveBoilingSheep/blacklist/README.md

 # blacklist
-This is black woman friends list.
+This is black girlfriends list.